 - Picture Book Selection: Is Everyone Ready For Fun?

-- Picture Book Selection: Apple Pie ABC
+- Picture Book Selection: Sweep Up the Sun

 - Juvenile Fiction Selection: Unusual Chickens for the Exceptional Poultry Farmer by Kelly Jones